Macedonia PM hails 'historic' deal with Greece to resolve name row - Journal du Cameroun

 “There is a need for a wider national consensus to find a solution that won’t hurt the dignity of the Macedonian people and citizens,” said Ivanov.

-He is close to a nationalist party which was defeated by Zaev in elections last year.
+He is close to the nationalist VMRO-DPMNE party which was defeated by Zaev in elections last year.

+The party’s leader Hristijan Mickoski said he would not support changes to the “constitutional name” of Macedonia.

+“The government signed a capitulation because of his (the prime minister’s) incompetence to lead the negotiations and he accepted every request made by Greece,” said Mickoski.

 This year there have been several protests against an agreement in Skopje, as well as in Athens and Greece’s second city of Thessaloniki in the north.